Syllabus & Info

 - Insufficient (0% - 40%): Student fails to demonstrate an understanding of what the experiment is about and/or major parts of the report are missing.

-Pick up your report in the lab.
-We try to return your graded report in a timely fashion, i.e. in two weeks.
-For feed-back on presentation style, we encourage you to go through the report together with the GSI/faculty who graded it.
+We try to grade reports in a timely fashion; usually about two weeks.
+For feedback on content and style, we encourage you STRONGLY to go through the report together with the GSI/faculty who graded it.

 Both the University and the 111 Lab staff take the subject of plagiarism very seriously.
 Please make sure you understand completely the following and ask questions if ever in doubt: "All data that you present in your reports must be your own.
 All written work that you submit, except for acknowledged quotations, is to be in your own words.
 Work copied from a book, webpages (including the experimental instructions), from another student's report, or from any other source without proper citation will, under University rules, earn the student a grade of 'F' for the semester, and possible disciplinary action by the Student Conduct Committee."
 Note that a proper citation requires that you mark clearly which text/illustration has been copied from as well as the source of it.
 This is most easily done by adding a note of the form "Illustration taken from Ref. [<number>] below the illustration indicating which reference this excerpt belongs to.
 In case you quote a text, put the quoted text in quotation marks and add the reference number after the text.

 End of the semester

 All materials and reports are due by the last due day, no exceptions.
 Any graded Lab Reports not picked up by the first week of the subsequent semester will be thrown away.
 Please make sure you return your radiation ring if you use one.
 Please let us know how we can make improvements by completing the course evaluation at the link